 The best looper pedal for solo performers

-An update of sorts to Boss’s venerable RC-30, the feature-packed RC-10R offers the ability to loop and generate rhythms via a built-in drum machine.
+An update of sorts to Boss’s venerable RC-30, and a worthy contender to our top pick for the best looper pedals, the feature-packed Boss RC-10R offers the ability to loop and generate rhythms via a built-in drum machine.

 Looper-wise, you get six hours of stereo recording time, plus two-track operation and storage for 99 loops, which can be exported to PC/Mac via USB.

 280 styles make up the rhythm side of the pedal, with the ability to program two unique song sections, as well as intros/endings and rhythm fills.
 For solo performers, this could be the band-in-a-box you’ve been waiting for.

 Read the full Boss RC-10R Rhythm Loopstation review

 Launch price: $299/£177/€198 | Number of tracks: 2 | Controls: 2x loop volume, decay, FX, 2x store/backing track level switch, serial/sync switch, 3x mode DIP switches | Sockets: 2x input, 2x output, MIDI in/out, USB, power | Power requirements: 9V power supply